wssimms/gssquared/Docs/Documentation.md

 If you want to help create build tooling for Windows or Linux, let me know!
 All of this should work on all 3 platforms courtesy of SDL2.

+## Code Organization

+### Platforms

+When a virtual Apple II is created and 'powered on', there are several stages.

+1. Platform is initialized.
+1. CPU structure is created.
+1. Memory allocated and initial memory map assigned.
+1. Devices are initialized and 'registered'.
+1. The CPU is 'powered on'.

+A "Platform" is a specific selection and combination of: CPU type, devices, and memory map.
+Because so much of the Apple II series share significant systems and subsystems, we define and implement those with granularity and "compose" them together when a particular virtual machine is set up.

+As one example, the Apple II, II+, IIe, IIc, and IIgs all share the same $C030 primitive speaker toggle.
+So, we do that only once.
+When we 'boot' a IIgs OR a IIe, we call "init_mb_speaker" against the CPU structure, and that hooks in this functionality.

+Similarly with CPUs.
+You want a IIe with nmos 6502?
+Great.
+Select those components.
+You want a IIe with original firmware but cmos 6502?
+You can define a platform to do exactly that.

+Want to create your own platform that never existed in reality and experiment?
+Go for it!
+Design the next generation of Apple II!
+Then maybe someone can take your idea and implement in hardware.

+Contribute new devices back to the project for fun and profit!
+Well, for fun anyway.

+### CPU

+### Bus

+The Bus is the concept that ties the CPU together with memory and devices.
+Apple II devices of course are memory-mapped I/O, i.e., their control registers are accessed at specific memory addresses.